 All results must be returned electronically via Cecil.
-Instructions on presentation of results are available from the Examinations www.auckland.ac.nz/examinations.
-The hard copy need not be brought to the Examinations Office and may be used in the departments.
+Instructions on presentation of results are available from the Examinations website www.auckland.ac.nz/examinations.
+The hard copy need not be brought to the Examinations and Timetable Services Office and may be used in the departments.